Billions of people around the globe celebrate Christmas. But do the Chinese?

 Heading to China soon?

-Then make sure you check out the blog I wrote about the best places to visit in China.
+If you’re planning a trip, then make sure you check out the blog I wrote about popular destinations to visit in China.
 I think you’ll enjoy it.

 Embrace a different kind of Christmas